vlad17/princeton-cos418-review/conflict-resolution/README.md

 A key observation: this only works because operations are **commutative** and **invertible**!
 It *does not* work otherwise.

 ## Operational Transform
+Operational transformation (OT) defines a framework for executing lock-free concurrent operations that both preserves causal consistency and converges to a common shared state.
+It does so by transforming operations so they can be applied commutatively by different clients, resulting in the same final state.

 General idea is to take advantage of commutative property of operation.
 Say that we have two servers, `A` and `B`, both in state `X` with two respective operations `a` and `b`.
 Even if both servers apply their own operations first, we should still end at the same final state.